-Do I really have to wait six weeks to exercise?
+Q: Do I really have to wait six weeks to exercise?

-Yes please.
+A: Yes please.
 Making a baby is a lot of work.
 Initially, the pelvic floor and abdominal muscles are in a REHAB phase; it’s important to minimize jarring – such as running.
 Hormonal effects will be present 6-16 weeks postpartum and will contribute to continued joint laxity and possible hot flashes.
-That, along with sore breasts, vaginal bleeding, weakened pelvic floor muscles, and abdominal and pelvic organs rearranging to their pre-pregnancy locations… definitely mean it’s in your best interest to listen to your body and allow it to recover before easing back into exercise.
+That, along with sore breasts, vaginal bleeding, weakened pelvic floor muscles, and abdominal and pelvic organs rearranging to their pre-pregnancy locations… definitely means it’s in your best interest to listen to your body and allow it to recover before easing back into exercise.

-What type of exercises can I do after the baby is born?
+Q: What type of exercises can I do after the baby is born?

-I’m supposed to be happy but I’m really sad, is this normal?
+Q: I’m supposed to be happy but I’m really sad, is this normal?

-There are so many emotions that come along with motherhood: happiness, love, joy, and excitement.
-But there also could be mixed emotions such as feeling overwhelmed, sad, moody or anxious.
+A: There are so many emotions that come along with motherhood: happiness, love, joy, and excitement.
+But there also could be mixed emotions such as feeling overwhelmed, sad, moody, or anxious.
 These mixed emotions are not unusual, and most new moms have temporary mild symptoms of depression mixed with feelings of happiness after having a baby.

-A separation in the abdominal wall is called Rectus Diastasis.
-Diastasis may occur during late stages of pregnancy.
+A: A separation in the abdominal wall is called Rectus Diastasis.
+Diastasis may occur during the late stages of pregnancy.
 It is a condition in which the two large parallel bands of muscles that meet in the middle of the abdomen separate due to thin or weakened soft tissue.
 It doesn’t hurt, and you may not even be aware that it exists.
 But it’s important to check.
 A significant separation may lead to increased low back pain, pelvic instability, urinary leakage, or reduced functional strength of the abdominal wall.
 (Read more FAQ’s about Diastasis here.)
-Ask your healthcare provider to check for a separation at your check-up.
+Ask your healthcare provider to check for a separation at your postpartum check-up.
 A minor separation may repair itself without any intervention.
-There are specific exercises, such as abdominal splinting, that can be prescribed to help mend a more significant separation.
+There are specific exercises that can be prescribed to help mend a more significant separation.
 Regardless if you have a separation, it’s imperative to restore the strength of deep abdominal muscles after pregnancy.